Board of Directors & Staff

 Brad Heavner, Policy Director

 Brad has over sixteen years of clean energy advocacy experience with statewide and national organizations.
 He was the architect of the nation’s strictest state policy on existing coal-fired power plants, the Healthy Air Act, and led the campaign for Maryland’s law modeled on California’s AB 32.
 He is the author of dozens of research reports written for statewide policy campaigns across the country.
 Before joining CALSEIA’s staff in 2013 he was working to support the development of Sonoma Clean Power and other Community Choice Aggregation initiatives in California.

-Elise De Grande, Administrative Assistant
+Elise De Grande, Operations Director

 Ms. De Grande comes to CALSEIA with more than five years of experience working for non-profits in executive and administrative roles.
 She is a native of Brazil and has spent several years in non-profit work in India.
 She has now settled in Sacramento and is eager to focus her energies on growing CALSEIA and furthering our cause of increasing solar power throughout California.

 Will Gonzalez, Lobbyist

 Will Gonzalez has over 15 years of legislative and political experience.
 In 2002 he established his firm, Gonzalez Public Affairs, which specializes in legislative advocacy on transportation, environmental, and energy issues and prides itself on its policy expertise and close bipartisan relationships.
 The firm has achieved significant legislative victories for its clients including securing millions in state transportation funding, helping pass sweeping renewable energy laws, and spearheading efforts to reform state procurement.